Skip to main content

 Anti-Fraud Tips for Visa Applicants

-The easiest way to avoid getting scammed is to read and follow the instructions on the Diversity Visa program's official website.
+The easiest way to avoid being scammed is to read and follow the instructions on the official website of the Diversity Visa program.
 On the DOS government website, you will find detailed information when applying for the green card lottery.
 The following are other tips that you can use when applying for the DV program:

 • Be honest: Do not enter fake information or submit fake documents.
 Doing so could disqualify you from entering the program and keep you from going to the United States.

 • Self Application: As much as possible, fill out the application forms yourself.
-If you need help filling out the forms, ensure that the person helping you is entering the correct information.
+If you need help filling out the forms, ensure the person helping you enters the correct information.

 • Avoid deceptive visa consultants: Beware of consultants offering to increase your chances of securing a permanent resident visa by suggesting you fill in false information in your application.
 Note that providing false information could lead to disqualification.
 Also, avoid consultants who charge money, claiming to improve your chances of acquiring a visa.

 • Use your email address: When entering your application, use your email address and ensure to keep the entry confirmation number.
-Your confirmation number is needed when checking the results of your visa application.
+You will need your confirmation number to check the status of your visa application.
 If you do not have an email account, you can set it up from a smartphone or computer for free.

 • Submit a single entry: Only submit one entry per eligible person.
 If you enter multiple entries at once, your application may get disqualified.

-• Take your most recent photo: Ensure that your picture was taken within the last six months.
-Pictures that are more than six months old may get disqualified.
+• Take your most recent photo: Ensure your photo is from the last six months.
+Pictures older than six months may be disqualified.

 • Immediate family information: Once the DOS selects you to apply for a DV immigrant visa, you can only add your legal spouse and children to your application.
-Adding other family members or persons to your application may also lead to disqualification.
-This might also jeopardize your chance of ever going into the United States.
+Adding other family members or individuals to your application may also result in disqualification.
+This might also jeopardize your chance of ever going to the United States.

 • Inform the Consular Officer: Immediately inform the consular officer at your interview if the visa consultant pressured you to add other persons, not your legal family members.